-1) Priority will be given to children living outside the catchment area who will have an older sibling of compulsory school age (11 -16) at the school on the day they are due to start there.
+- 1) Priority will be given to children living outside the catchment area who will have an older sibling of compulsory school age (5 -11) at the school on the day they are due to start there. - 2) Finally, all other children who live outside the catchment area.